How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a South Carolina Unsecured Promissory Note

-Every Unsecured Promissory Note in South Carolina should include the following critical provisions: the full legal names and addresses of both the creditor and borrowing party, the principal loan amount, the interest rate (which must not exceed 8.75% or Federal Reserve rate plus 4% under South Carolina law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Unsecured Promissory Note in South Carolina should include the following critical provisions: the full legal names and addresses of both the creditor and borrowing party, the principal loan amount, the interest rate (which must not exceed No general usury cap for private one-time lenders; a lender regularly in the business of making consumer loans is capped at 12% unless licensed as a supervised lender.
+8.75% legal rate absent a written agreement. under South Carolina law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.

 South Carolina requires the following elements in a valid promissory note: written agreement signed by borrower, clear repayment terms, interest rate disclosure.